 Breast Cancer Awareness Month is an international campaign organized by major breast cancer charities every October to increase awareness of the disease and to raise funds for research into its cause, prevention, diagnosis, treatment and cure.

-Newsletter idea: Provide links to non-profits subscribers can support and offer free printable self examination instructions.
+Newsletter idea: Provide links to non-profits that subscribers can support, and offer free printable self-examination instructions.

 LGBT History Month is a global event that provides role models, builds community, and celebrates the achievements and contributions of the LGBTQIA+ community.